Expanding the Red Wolf Pack

 A Successful Breeding Center

 Today the North Carolina Zoo plays a central role in the captive breeding efforts for the American Red Wolf Recovery Program.
-Since the program started here in 1995, the Zoo’s American red wolf pack has bred 29 wolves, with nine pups raised in the past three years alone.
+Since the program started here in 1995, the Zoo’s American red wolf pack has bred 6 litters in the past 3 years.
 Many of these pups have been transferred to contribute to breeding programs at other institutions.
-There are currently about 20 American red wolves housed at the Zoo.
+There are currently about 36 American red wolves housed at the Zoo.
 Most of these animals are kept behind the scenes to allow these sensitive carnivores to retain their fear for humans and stay wild, in preparation for possible future opportunities for release; two ambassador animals live in the guest viewing habitat in the North American region.

 Mixed Results on Reintroduction